Merpati Nusantara Airlines Flight 8968: Investigation

-The Indonesian National Transportation Safety Committee (NTSC) opened an investigation into the accident and was assisted with their Chinese counterpart from the China Civil Aviation Administration (CAAC) as the state of the manufacturer.
+The Indonesian National Transportation Safety Committee (NTSC) opened an investigation into the accident and was assisted with their Chinese counterpart from the Civil Aviation Administration of China (CAAC) as the state of the manufacturer.
 NTSC sent a team of investigators to Kaimana hours after the crash.
 Members from NTSC advised the public not to mix politics and the concurrent controversy regarding the aircraft into the investigation.

 CEO of Merpati Sardjono Jhony stated that the aircraft was airworthy as the maintenance logbook didn't indicate any kind of defects on the Xian MA60.
 This was confirmed by officials from the transportation ministry.

 Weather

 Initially, there were speculations that the crash had been caused by the inclement weather condition around Kaimana as heavy rain was prevailing near the airport during the crash.
 Indonesian Transport Minister Freddy Numberi stated that the condition in the area might have played a role in the crash.
 An official from Kaimana's Utarom Airport refuted the report that the area was under heavy rain and stated that the weather was drizzling with a fairly good visibility, adding that bad weather was not the direct cause of the crash.

 The weather report that had been provided to Kaimana's Utarom Airport, however, confirmed that there was a decline in regards to the weather condition around Kaimana.
 At around 13:00 local time, the visibility was still at 8 km with light surface wind.
 An incoming rain was noted and cumulonimbus clouds could be seen located at the southwest of the airport.
 Another report, which was released an hour after the previous one, stated that the visibility had dropped to 3 km with moderate rain in the area.
 There wasn't any much change with the area's surface wind.
 According to the transmission that had been sent by the airport controller during the approach, the visibility had deteriorated to 2 km and the rain in the area had intensified.

 Other than the visibility, there was no evidence that the crash had been caused by strong winds, windshear or any other weather-related phenomenon.
 With a visibility of 2 km, the pilots ability to see the runway were limited.
 As the approach was conducted under the visual flight rules, the pilots were not allowed to carry out an approach and should have waited until the weather started to improve.
 The CVR readout recorded the "minimum" alert of the aircraft's GPWS inside the cockpit during its approach to Kaimana.
 As per Merpati's manual, the crew should have elected to abandon their landing attempt as they had not stabilized their approach.

 The flight recorders revealed that the crew eventually did initiate a go-around as they had failed to locate the runway.
 However, the aircraft began to significantly bank to the left and the altitude started to drop rapidly until it crashed onto the water.
 As strong wind was not present during the time of the crash, human error might have played a significant role.